-Our destination was Moss Landing—named for the little inlet of water on which it was planted, parallel to the sea.
-The little town stood twenty minutes north of Monterey and had two restaurants, both with "Enchilada" in their names—one of them serving Peruvian cuisine—and a burger place, called Burgers.
-There were no houses or neighborhoods.
-It was truly tiny.
+Our destination was Moss Landing—named for the little inlet of water on which it stood, parallel to the sea.
+The little town was just twenty minutes north of Monterey and seemed to have only two restaurants, both with "Enchilada" in their names—one of them serving Peruvian cuisine—and a burger place, called "Burgers."

-As we walked through the front door, I expected beach-house decor but was instead welcomed by vintage leather pieces, which gave the room a posh, luxurious vibe.
-In the far corner was an antique rowboat tipped on its end and secured by its anchor to the wall.
-The bricks in the fireplace hearth were salvaged from the great San Francisco earthquake, and one of the oldest safes I'd ever seen (empty, I presumed) was built into the bottom of the staircase.
-It was a house of history, filled with all manner of instruments once used at sea.
+Through the front door, was an inviting room with oversized leather furniture.
+An antique rowboat was tipped on its end in the corner, secured by its anchor to the wall.
+The bricks in the fireplace hearth were salvaged from the great San Francisco earthquake, and one of the oldest safes I'd ever seen was built into the bottom of the staircase.

-Besides the bedrooms upstairs, there were two separate guesthouses, and we were staying in the Boathouse.
+Besides the bedrooms upstairs, there were two separate guesthouses; we were staying in the Boathouse.
 Entering our room felt like stepping into a glass spyglass—the wall opposite the door was a glass window facing west.
-It overlooked the body of calm water with a long ridge just behind, covered with the same succulents we'd seen from the road.
+It overlooked a strip of calm water with a long ridge just behind that was covered with the same succulents we'd seen from the road.
 The ridge buffered Moss Landing from the ocean and tempered the sounds of the surf to a steady cadence, like the breathing of a child.

 I dropped my bags and walked to the glass to see seals playing in the calm waters, and flocks of birds stalking through the shallows and skimming along the surface, with their numbers doubled in the water's mirror.
-The masting of a sail peaked above the dune and glided the length of the ridge into the marina to behind the bridge, and distant purple-blue mountains shrugged behind.
-It was one of the most peaceful prospects I'd ever seen.
+The masting of a sail peaked above the dune and glided the length of the ridge, north into the marina, and distant purple-blue mountains shrugged at the far edge of the horizon.

-We had planned to go into Monterey that night, but after arriving, we were reluctant to leave, so we instead explored the little town and the marina.
-There was a trail we'd seen from our window, just across the water that traveled the length of the ridge and over to the sea.
-The ridge itself was protected and bursting with wildlife and coral-colored succulents that were surreal against the blue sky.
-Cotton-tailed rabbits bounced through the underbrush, and birds of all sizes dove and rose on the updrafts.
-Just over the hill, a secluded beach stretched further in both directions than I could see, scattered with orange-striped shells and sand dollars.
+We had planned to go into Monterey that night, but after arriving, we were reluctant to leave, so we explored the tiny town instead, end to end.
+There was a trail we'd seen from our window, on the other side of the.
+The path followed the length of the ridge and crossed over the dunes to the sea.
+The way was bursting with wildlife and coral-colored succulents that were surreal against the blue sky.
+Cotton-tailed rabbits bounced through the underbrush, and birds of all sizes dove spiraled and spun on the updrafts.
+Just over the hill, was the ocean, with a secluded beach that stretched further in both directions than I could see, scattered with orange-striped shells and sand dollars.

-It was cold and dark on the way back to the Inn, but the stars were bright, so we didn't mind.
-We took our time as we walked back through the cemetery, admiring the gravestones and plots lit by colored solar-lights that cast cheerful sheens on the mosaics and epithets.
-It reminded me of Coco, and gave me some good ideas for after my own demise, which I shared when we were back in the room, warming by the fire.
+It was cold and dark on the way back to the inn, but the stars were bright, so we didn't mind.
+We took our time as we walked back through the fields and found a large cemetery, with gravestones and plots lit by colored solar-lights that cast cheerful sheens on the handmade mosaics and beautiful epithets.
+It reminded me of the movie Coco and gave me some good ideas for after my own demise, which I shared when we were back in the room, warming by the fire.

 The next morning, I woke an hour before the sunrise and watched from my warm bed as the waters turned from a pale amethyst to a lavender-blue, patterned with dark winged ripples pulled by ducks and bobbing seals.
 Wine-bottle birds looked on, unmoving from the water's edge, facing north towards the marina.

-Our days fell into pleasant rhythms—daybreak coffee, delicious breakfasts with the other guests, then explorations of the coastal cities close by, like Carmel by the Sea—a seaside town every bit as charming as its name.
-Often, we drove to Monterey Bay to try new pubs and restaurants.
+Our days fell into pleasant rhythms—daybreak coffee, delicious breakfasts with the other guests, then explorations of the coastal cities nearby.
+We went to Carmel By the Sea—a coastal city every bit as charming as its name—and drove daily to Monterey Bay to try new pubs and restaurants, and view Cannery Row from Steinbeck's novel.
 We got coffee at Tidal, and margaritas at El Torito, and watched kayaks dot the clear green water of the harbor, and sinewy black birds dive for fish.

 Our last night, we wandered the shoreline of Monterey Harbor and watched otters swim on their backs through the cresting waves.
 A mesmerizing purple light painted the wet trail of the tide and spread with the waves that swept up the shore.
-A man on the corner pulled out a banjo and began to play, and we danced to his music on the cold sand.
+A man on the corner pulled out a banjo and began to play hauntingly sad ballads, and we danced to his music on the cold sand.

-When the song finished, we thanked the musician and followed the moon back to the Captain's inn, where it rested brightly over the fields.
-The fire was warm, and the sounds of the ocean were drifting like music through our open window—the gentle insistence of crickets, the push-and-pull of the waves, and the distant gong of bells, as ships returned from the sea.
+When the song finished, we returned to the Captain's Inn, where the fire was warm, and the sounds of the ocean drifted like music through our open window—the gentle insistence of crickets, the push-and-pull of the waves, and the distant gong of bells as ships took to the sea.